alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

       No problem on T1, but fails on T2.
 - Factoring storage creation and account deployments out of main deployment script now allows for a more resilient process (not having to re-run everything when one fails)
 - MS changed the name of Azure Directory to Microsoft Entra ID which made necessary to spend time updating documentation and code
-- Factor SHM storage creation out of main deployment script [PR](https://github.com/alan-turing-institute/data-safe-haven/pull/1673)
+- Factor SHM storage creation out of main deployment script: PR [#1673](https://github.com/alan-turing-institute/data-safe-haven/pull/1673)
-- Add all contributors table to project README and docs [PR](https://github.com/alan-turing-institute/data-safe-haven/pull/1649)
+- Add all contributors table to project README and docs: PR[#1649](https://github.com/alan-turing-institute/data-safe-haven/pull/1649).
-- [Removal of MSRDS](https://github.com/alan-turing-institute/data-safe-haven/pull/1535) which reduces support burden and codebase complexity, instead Guacamole implementaiton is more robust and secure
+- Removal of MSRDS (PR: [#1535](https://github.com/alan-turing-institute/data-safe-haven/pull/1535)) which reduces support burden and codebase complexity, instead Guacamole implementation is more robust and secure.
-- [Removal of CoCalc](https://github.com/alan-turing-institute/data-safe-haven/pull/1554) Reduces support burden for future releases by removing a largely unused feature
+- Removal of CoCalc (PR: [#1554](https://github.com/alan-turing-institute/data-safe-haven/pull/1554) Reduces support burden for future releases by removing a largely unused feature.
-- [Drop Microsoft Remote Desktop](https://github.com/alan-turing-institute/data-safe-haven/issues/1159) primarly for increased security as it shows more issues than Guacamole, in doing this several other open issues are resolved
+- Drop Microsoft Remote Desktop: (PR: [#1159](https://github.com/alan-turing-institute/data-safe-haven/issues/1159) primarily for increased security as it shows more issues than Guacamole, in doing this several other open issues are resolved.
 - Documentation improvements and updates

 ### Identify and implement core IAC changes: [#28](https://github.com/alan-turing-institute/data-safe-haven-team/issues/28)